m-weigand/Cole-Cole-fit/Readme.md

 ![](static/cc_equation.png)

-This resitivity formulation is based on Pelton et. al. 1978.
+This resistivity formulation is based on Pelton et. al. 1978.
 The fit is conducted using a non-linear least squares algorithm implemented in the scipy package (scipy.optimize.leastsq).